Five Ten Mini Mocc Review

 This shoe has a super soft split grain leather that will stretch over time to make a guaranteed custom fit.
 The thin sole keeps it from feeling like a brick on your feet, and the wide, stretchy, hook and loop opening is super adjustable to make sure the foot is not only comfortable but secure.
 Kids out there that climb long routes will appreciate this comfort.

 The value of an item weighs the performance, comfort, and durability.
-While the performance is pretty good, the listed price of $80 is a steep price to pay for a shoe that may not be the most durable.
-While the shoes should last a casual climber until they grow out of them, an active climber is likely to wear through either the thin toe rand or the 2mm outsole unless he/she has good footwork.
+The performance is pretty good, and while the shoes should last a casual climber until they grow out of them, an active climber is likely to wear through either the thin toe rand or the 2mm outsole unless he/she has good footwork.
 Not an uncommon characteristic, but we feel it is worth mentioning is, the red dye in the split grain suede will stain socks or feet red when new.

 The Five Ten Mini Mocc is a good all-around intermediate rock climbing shoe for kids.
 The soft leather and thin sole ensure comfort, while the Stealth S1 rubber has good grip on all types of rock and holds up well.
 However, the use of less (thinner) rubber means that they will wear down over time and may not last for more than one kid.